-Choose a few books for your child to choose from and display them in a basket at his eye level, like on a low shelf, for him to choose from.
+Choose a few books for your child to choose from and display them in a basket or low shelf.
 Rotate the books every couple of weeks just like your child’s toys to keep things interesting.
 Once your child starts walking, you can start using a bookshelf at his eye level.

 4. Embrace repetitive reading

 Children often request the same book be read again and again.
 This repetition helps develop literacy.
 Repetition is favored by children because of the comfort, confidence, phonemic awareness, and expanding vocabulary that comes with it.
 Incorporate reading into your bedtime routine.
 Ending the day with a favorite book establishes a nice routine and sense of security with which to end the day.

 “Reading the same book each night at bedtime signals the end of the day, gives children a sense of security, and helps them begin to connect the spoken with the written words.”

 5. Encourage exploration with the eyes and hands

 When you finish reading, offer your child a turn to explore the book.
 It is normal at this stage for babies to want to explore everything with their mouths.
 If your little one starts teething on the book, it’s best to offer a teething toy so he learns that books are for reading and looking, and not for teeth!

 Children learn through their senses and reading is an opportunity to engage with all of them.
 Your child listens to your words, watches your lips produce them, notices your facial expressions, engages with the contents of the book, and feels the warmth of reading with you.
 All of these moments create the magical experience of storytime.